mathieu-bergeron/coderatie/content/en/research-project.md

 draft: false
 ---

-To make learning programming more accessible, we propose an approach where the student will issue commands in a natural language such as English, and will be able to visualize the instructions that the computer executes in order to realize those commands.
-We hope to render the learning more gradual.
+To make programming more accessible, we propose an approach where a student will formulate a command in a natural language such as English, and will be able to visualize not only the result of the command, but more importantly the instructions that the computer executed to show that result.
+The visualization will enable the student to gradually explore both the translation from natural to formal language and of the execution steps of a command at different levels of details.

 ### Problems adressed